This story originally ran on October 9, 2017, before Officer Zachary Rosen was rehired. The story has been updated.

 A recent investigation from the Washington Post found police departments around the country are regularly forced to reinstate fired officers after union arbitration.
 The nation’s largest departments fired at least 1,881 officers for “misconduct that betrayed the public’s trust,” and rehired more than 450.

-Police personnel records obtained by WOSU show that, in the past decade, Columbus Police have fired 14 officers and rehired two of those officers after appeals from the FOP.
+Police personnel records obtained by WOSU show that, in the past decade, Columbus Police have fired 14 officers and rehired three of those officers after appeals from the FOP.

 Cut From The Force